theory/justatheory/content/posts/theory.so/data-deployment-with-sqitch.md

 -----------------------------------

-For data that must be tied to the deployment process, there are two complications that have prevetned me from simply managing them in normal Sqitch changes:
+For data that must be tied to the deployment process, there are two complications that have prevented me from simply managing them in normal Sqitch changes:

 1. There might be side-effects to the deployment.
 For example, a foreign key